PolVilniusTech/public.incident.reporting.timeline.md/timeline/Lithuania.md

 From such incidents there are possible to learn a lot.
 I.e.:
 * Lack of Security Architects of the Information Systems would lead into poor quality of the System.
-* Proper Security checks were not implemented during Design and Prototyping.
+* Proper Security s were not implemented during Design and Prototyping.
 * System were not tested manually for dangerious possible User Input of the System.
 * Automated tools lacks functionality to test out from different User Roles perspective, because mostly Automated tools don't know or can't be Configured to find out, what these Roles should be able to do or what they should see.
 ```